-Nipsey Hussle Shooting Suspect Named As 29-Year-Old Eric Holder By Los Angeles Police, Who Ask Public’s Help
+Nipsey Hussle Shooting Suspect Named As 29-Year-Old Eric Holder By Los Angeles Police, Who Ask Public For Help

-Los Angeles police have named a suspect in the shooting death Sunday of rapper and community activist Nipsey Hussle, whose given name was Ermias Asghedom, according to a report by Fox 11 LA News.
-The suspect is named as 29-year-old Eric Holder (no known relation to the former United States Attorney General of the same name).
+Los Angeles police have named a suspect in the Sunday shooting death of rapper and community activist Nipsey Hussle, whose given name was Ermias Asghedom, according to a report by Fox 11 LA News.
+The suspect is named as 29-year-old Eric Holder, who has no known relation to the former U.S. Attorney General of the same name.

 Hussle was killed at about 3:20 p.m.
-Pacific Time on Sunday in the parking pit of a clothing store he owned in in South Los Angeles.
+PT on Sunday in the parking lot of a clothing store he owned in South Los Angeles.
 He died of gunshot wounds to the head and torso, according to a coroner’s report, as KABC TV News reported.

 Reports on Twitter said that Holder is known by the street name “Sh***y Cuz.”

 Police identified the “suspect vehicle” as “a 2016 white four-door Chevy Cruze” with a California license plate numbered 7RJD742.
 The vehicle was driven by “an unidentified female,” according to police.
-Holder is believed to be the man seen in a surveillance video obtained and published online by The Daily Mail newspaper, which shows a man approaching Hussle in the parking lot and apparently shooting him.
+Holder is believed to be the man seen in a surveillance video obtained and published online by The Daily Mail, which shows a man approaching Hussle in the parking lot and apparently shooting him.

-“The gunman could be seen firing from a distance before approaching and shooting multiple times at close range,” The Mail reported.
+“The gunman could be seen firing from a distance before approaching and shooting multiple times at close range,” The Daily Mail reported.
 “The gunman appeared to kick Hussle before fleeing the same way he came.”

 Eric Holder is wanted for Homicide in the shooting of Nipsey Hussle.
 He was last seen in a 2016 white 4 door Chevy Cruze CA license plate 7RJD742.
 Anyone with information related to his whereabouts or this deadly shooting is urged to contact South Bureau Homicide at 323-786-5100 pic.twitter.com/3pX4fbezDs